-In the wild, ball pythons are solitary creatures, meaning they live and hunt alone, so even in captivity, they should always be housed separately from other snakes.
+In the wild, ball pythons are solitary creatures, meaning they live and hunt alone, so even in captivity, they should permanently be housed separately from other snakes.

 How Big of a Tank Does a Ball Python Need

-Now since we’re acquainted with where ball pythons come from and what their lifestyle and natural habitat are like, we can better understand their specific tank requirements.
+Since we’re acquainted with where ball pythons come from and their lifestyle and natural habitat, we can better understand their specific tank requirements.

 First, we want to address two common misconceptions about ball pythons.